Posts Tagged ‘Republican’

 Does a party even mean anything?

-Senator Specter just announced that he is switching parties from to ?
+Senator Specter just announced that he is switching parties from Republican to Democrat?
 Does this mean anything?
 Should it mean anything?

 If the Democrat Party is so similar in its intent and stature to the Republican party that a politician can easily switch then it is likely that there is no reason to have either party.
 What values does a party have if they are so obscure that you can join one and then the other without looking like a fool?